 Mr Phillips joined Pharmaxis Ltd in 2003, and was previously held the positions of Commercia Director and Chief Operating Officer.
-Mr Phillips has more than 30 years of management at Ciba Geigy (Hungary), and Novartis Australia.
+Mr Phillips has more than 30 years of management at Ciba Geigy (Hungary), and Novartis Australia, including at Ciba Geigy (Hungary), and Novartis Australia.
 He holds a B Pharm from Nottingham University, UK, and an MBA from Henley Management College.
-Mr Phillips is a Graduate Member of the Australia at Company Directors.
-Australian Institute of Company Directors
+Mr Phillips is a Graduate Member of the Australia Institute of Company Directors Australian Institute of Company Directors